 Imam Mosque was intended to replace the old Jameh Mosque for Friday praying.
 Shaykh Bahai planned also to build two schools on the territory of the mosque, but Shah Abbas wanted the mosque to be ready before his death, so the construction process had to be shortened.
 Imam Mosque turned out to be the majestic building with the biggest dome in the city, but the construction was finished a few months after Shah’s death.

-Architecture of Imam Mosque
+The architecture of Imam Mosque

 Imam Mosque consists of two structures: a gorgeous entrance gate with two minarets and the main building of the mosque with a big dome and minarets as well.
 The mosque yard lies between them.
-The entrance is made in the shape of iwan – vaulted structure, the distinct feature of Islamic architecture of Seljuk and Safavid dynasties.
+The entrance is made in the shape of an iwan – vaulted structure, the distinct feature of Islamic architecture of Seljuk and Safavid dynasties.

 One of the prominent features of the Imam Mosque is its peculiar orientation.
 While that time most of the important buildings were built facing towards Mecca, the entrance of the mosque leads another way.
 But after entering the entrance gate of the mosque, one makes a slight turn to the right as the portal leads him, and coming out in the yard of the mosque, faces exactly Mecca’s direction.
 Due to this trick, both structures – the entrance and the main dome of the mosque, are equally visible from the square, not blocking the view of each other.